seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 wide range of applications, including general, semi-technical, and semi-academic content.

-The module integrates smoothly with tools like spaCy’s __EntityRuler__, and fits into workflows involving __annotation__, __filtering__, or __token alignment__ -- where clarity and control are key.
+The module integrates smoothly with tools like spaCy's __EntityRuler__, and fits into workflows involving __annotation__, __filtering__, or __token alignment__ -- where clarity and control are key.
 It does not perform semantic analysis itself, but provides clean, structured output to support downstream semantic